erikt/MiamiStateMachine/README.md

 ![State Machine Example](images/state-machine-example.png)

-The state machine is now an `StateMachine<MyEvent, MyState>?` optional due to the failable initializer.
+The state machine is now an `StateMachine<MyEvent, MyState>?`—optional due to the failable initializer.
 Creation of the state machine will fail if the transitions define an inconsistent state machine.
 A consistent state machine is one where an event at a state always leads to the same transition.